subitshatlk/subitshatlk/README.md

 - 👋 Hi, I’m @subitshatlk
-- 👀 I’m interested in Web & Mobile app development, Machine Learning, Software Development
+- 👀 I’m interested in Web & Mobile app development, Machine Learning and Software Development
 - 🌱 I’m currently pursuing B.Tech in Information Technology
 - 💞️ I’m looking to collaborate on projects in which I can utilize my technical skills
 - 📫 Reach me at subitsha1602@gmail.com